shunte88/clockscroll/README.md

 # clockscroll

-Simple scrolling clock using Pimironi [schrollphathd]
+Simple scrolling clock using Pimironi [scrollphathd]

 The clock is run on a Raspberry Pi W